 Ace

-Ace is generously sponsored by Don and Susan Hess for 2024!
+Ace is generously sponsored by Gerrianne Nicholls for 2026!

 Black Mini Horse Gelding ♦ DOB: 1998 ♦ Arrival: 2016

-Ace is the patriarch of our mini herd and father of another one of our mini’s, Gina.
-Ace and his daughter were donated to us by the amazing Julie T., in hopes that they would be able to expand their career here as therapy minis!
+Ace is the patriarch of our mini herd and was the father of another one of our mini’s, Gina, who is no longer with us.
+Ace and his daughter were donated by the amazing Julie T., in hopes that they would be able to expand their career here as therapy minis!

 Angel

-Angel is generously sponsored by Pam and Ron Albo, Robin Staley, and an anonymous sponsor for 2024!
+Angel is generously sponsored by Pam Albo and Anne Wellington for 2026!

 Gray Arab/Quarter Horse Mare ♦ DOB: 1999 ♦ Arrival: July 2019

-When Angel (then “Angie”) arrived at Exodus Farms, we were instantly enchanted by stories of her past, rumors that she had been the most trustworthy trail partner and pack horse, ridden bareback and bridleless, communicating only by voice commands.
-But the “Angie” that we saw day to day didn’t look like a level-headed, trustworthy riding partner.
-Instead we saw mainly a cloud of dust as she tore around her pasture, and heard her unending frantic screams for her pasturemate, Daisy.
+When Angel (then “Angie”) arrived at Exodus Farms, we were instantly enchanted by stories of her past: rumors that she had been the most trustworthy trail partner and pack horse, ridden bareback and bridleless, communicating only by voice commands.
+But the “Angie” that we saw back then didn’t look like a level-headed, trustworthy riding partner.
+Instead we saw mainly a cloud of dust as she tore around her pasture and heard her unending frantic screams for her new and only friend, Daisy.

 Angel’s previous owner had a huge heart for horse ministries for children, and he always desired his little white horse to be able to minister to broken hearts on a farm like ours.
 When he retired, he knew it was time for Angie to step into her purpose, and he donated her to us.

-But transitions are always challenging, and Angie struggled to transition from her former loving, stable family into our “herd of misfits.”
-A quiet teenage volunteer saw right through Angie’s screaming cloud of dust into the angel horse that was inside, and dedicated her time to working with her.
+As so many of our kiddos know, transitions are challenging, and Angie struggled to transition from her former loving, stable family into our “herd of misfits.”
+But a dedicated volunteer saw through her messy exterior and into the angelic horse that was inside, and began spending hours trying to chisel through the panicky outer layers.
 Soon Angie began to settle in.
 She did indeed respond to voice commands, “walk… trot… canter… woah…” She proved to be so tuned in to her rider’s energy level that she gives the impression that she can read minds.

 …Thus, our angel horse is now fittingly, officially, Angel.